aslagle/reactive-table/README.md

 * `showFilter`: Boolean.
 Whether to display the filter box above the table.
 Default `true`, unless using [custom filters](#custom-filters).
 * `filters`: Array.
 An array of [custom filter](#custom-filters) ids to use with this table.
 Default `[]`.
 * `rowsPerPage`: Number.
 The desired number of rows per page.
+May also be a [ReactiveVar](http://docs.meteor.com/#/full/reactivevar), see [accessing and controlling table state](#accessing-and-controlling-table-state).
 Defaults to 10.
 * `showNavigation`: 'always', 'never' or 'auto'.
 The latter shows the navigation footer only if the collection has more rows than `rowsPerPage`.
 * `showNavigationRowsPerPage`: Boolean.
 If the navigation footer is visible, display rows per page control.
 Default 'true'.
 * `fields`: Object.
 Controls the columns; see below.